linebender/linebender.github.io/content/blog/2026-04-14-tmil-25/index.md

  * [imaging], which is part of the forest-rs organization.

 These two crates are fairly similar in scope, but with different emphasis.
-AnyRender prioritizes ergonomics, while imaging is focused on performance, including handling external GPU-resident textures.
+AnyRender prioritizes ergonomics, in general closely following the traditional canvas API, while imaging is focused on performance and a more complete set of operations.

 ### Glifo